jamiealquiza/bicache/README.md

 [![GoDoc](https://godoc.org/github.com/jamiealquiza/bicache?status.svg)](https://godoc.org/github.com/jamiealquiza/bicache)

 # bicache
 Bicache is a hybrid MFU/MRU cache for Go.
 It provides a size configurable (in key count [and eventually data size]) two-tier cache, with least-frequently (based on `Get` operations) and least-recently used replacement policies (functionally MFU and MRU, respectively).
-A shared lookup table is used, limiting read operations to a max of one cache miss even with two tiers of cache.
+A shared lookup table is used, limiting read operations to a max of one cache miss with two tiers of cache.
 Bicache allows MRU to MFU promotions and overflow evictions at write time or on automatic interval as a background task.

-Bicached is designed for roughly p95 single-digit microsecond Sets and 500 nanosecond Gets at 100,000 keys on modern hardware (assuming automatic promotion/eviction is configured and not running; this impact can vary greatly depending on configuration).
+Bicached averages roughly p95 single-digit microsecond Sets and 500 nanosecond Gets at 100,000 keys on modern hardware (assuming automatic promotion/eviction is configured and not running; this impact can vary greatly depending on configuration).

 # Installation
-Requires Go 1.7+.
+Test with Go 1.7.

 - `go get -u github.com/jamiealquiza/bicache`
 - Import package (or `go install github.com/jamiealquiza/bicache/...` for examples)